associationforsoftwaretesting/whose/content/en/docs/community/community-building.md

 Look up games for software testers, there are lots of resources scattered around for dice games, black stories, games that demonstrate the need for solid requirements etc.

 Persistence is also key to this.
-If you only get a few people turn up, that\'s ok, they want to be there.
+If you only get a few people turn up, that's ok, they want to be there.
 Keep at it and keep it fresh.
-It\'s important to review the sessions as a group, and adapt to do what\'s best for the group.
+It's important to review the sessions as a group, and adapt to do what's best for the group.

 ## Additional resources: